SoriaFN/Microglia_tools/README.md

 **(Please cite this repo if you use these scripts in your paper).**

 *This is work in progress.
-Some scripts need to be merged, and some need further testing.*
+Some scripts need to be merged, and some need further testing.
+More scripts will be added after further beta testing.*

 ## How to use
 1. Click on the ImageJ/FIJI script (".ijm" file) you want to download.